rishabh1402/rishabh1402/README.md

 - 👋 Hi, I’m Rishabh Rajput
 - 🎓 I am a student in Amrita University
-- 👀 I’m interested in Web Development and Data Science
+- 👀 My interests lies in Web Development and Machine Learning
-- 🌱 I’m currently learning Django
-- 📖 I like reading books especially about History
+- 🌱 Currenlty Increasing my horizons in Cloud Computing
 - 💻 I also like watching Anime :)